 Sweet corn seed rot is a fungal disease that can result from various species of fungi including but not limited to Pythium, Fusarium, Diplodia, and Penicillium.
 All of these fungal pathogens affect the way the seed germinates, thus seedling development or lack thereof.

 Infected tissue color reflects which type of pathogen has infected the seed.
 For example, white to pink tissue indicates the presence of Fusarium, bluish color indicates Penicillium, while water-soaked striations indicate Pythium.

 What Causes Rotting Sweet Corn Seeds?

 Symptoms of seed rot disease in corn include decay and damping off.
 If seedlings are infected they yellow, wilt, and leaf drop occurs.
 Often, seeds fail to germinate at all and simply rot in the soil.

 Seed rot in corn is most prevalent in soil with temperatures below 55 degrees F. (13 C.).
 Cool, wet soil slows germination and increases the length of time the seed is exposed to fungi in the soil.
 Low quality seed also fosters weak seedlings that struggle or die in cold soil.

 While the disease may attack less rapidly, warm soil will still encourage the disease.
 In warmer soil, seedlings may emerge, but with rotted root systems and stems.

 Control of Seed Rot in Sweet Corn

 In order to combat seed rot in sweet corn, use only high quality, certified fungicide treated seed.
-Also, plant sweet corn on a raised temperature and only after temperatures are consistently above 55 F. (13 C.).
+Also, plant sweet corn on a raised temperature and only after temperatures are consistently above 55 degrees F. (13 C.).

 Implement other cultural controls to reduce the chance of disease in corn: